-Stephen Nakada, MD, FACS, FRCS departments in the ISCW to provide optimal care for the widest variety of conditions, from the most common to the most complex."
+Stephen Nakada, MD, FACS, FRCS

 When patients are connected to the ISCW, they could be matched for their intake appointment with a physician or advanced practice provider from the Department of Obstetrics and Gynecology or Department of Urology - both of which include fellowship-trained urogynecologists.
 This approach offers access for more patients to utilize the program.